genital-autonomy-collective/genital-autonomy-collective.github.io/source/hadachek-v-oregon/index.md

 - **Motion to Dismiss Filed**: Oregon Attorney General challenges case survival (July 23, 2025)

-- **30-Day Response Deadline**: Without an intersex plaintiff case may lose its power to set precedent for intersex rights
+- **Intersex Plaintiff Needed**: Without an intersex plaintiff case may lose its power to set precedent for intersex rights

 - **Constitutional Precedent at Stake**: Only current opportunity for